smallhadroncollider/taskell/roadmap.md

     * [ ] Invalidate layout cache less frequently
     * [ ] Benchmarking tests
     * [ ] Allow cancelling write to avoid trying to write the same file at the same time
-- Inifinite task depth?
-    > No reason, other than UX, that sub-tasks can't have sub-tasks.
 - Should be able to have new-lines in task descriptions
     * [x] Trello import
     * [ ] Regular input (Shift + Enter for new line?)
     * [x] Markdown parsing
     * [ ] Text line breaks go a bit funny with multi-line descriptions
 - Check times work no matter what timezone
-- Show filename somewhere
-- Add tags/labels with `t`
 - URL field - plus config to run specific command when selected (e.g. `open -a Chrome.app #{url}`)
 - Redo functionality
+- Always show list title
+    > Floating list titles - so you can always see what list you're in
 - Make token UX better
     * [ ] Open link automatically?
     * [ ] Ask for token and save to ini file automatically
-- Reordering sub-tasks
-- Add Trello syncing
-- Item count for lists?
-    > Show the numbers of items in a list next to its title
-- Always show list title
-    > Floating list titles - so you can always see what list you're in
-- Duplicate task with `+`
-- Some way to just see tasks with due dates
-    * [ ] Sort by date or filter by urgency?
-- Ability to load a taskell file with custom config.ini settings
-    > Either command line arguments for settings or just a `-c other.ini` command
 - Import Issues from GitHub using  labels
 - Readline support?
     > Using Haskline: https://rootmos.github.io/main/2017/08/31/combining-brick-and-haskeline.html
 - Editable title?
     > Use a `# Title` at top of file and display title somewhere in taskell
 - Keep undo between sessions?
+- Ability to load a taskell file with custom config.ini settings
+    > Either command line arguments for settings or just a `-c other.ini` command
+- Inifinite task depth?
+    > No reason, other than UX, that sub-tasks can't have sub-tasks.
+- Add Trello syncing

 ## In Progress